Breaking common cybersecurity myths and why having cybersecurity best practices is important

 - Educate your workforce

 Many organizations, regardless of revenue, capital investment, employee skill level, or manner of operation, should create a comprehensive employee program on cybersecurity awareness.
 Ensure staff are aware and educated about cybersecurity threats and hacker strategies including phishing scams and related social engineering attacks such as smishing and vishing.
 During the COVID-19 pandemic, when COVID-themed scams were at their peak, briefings on new scams greatly aided businesses in avoiding dangerous attacks and online frauds.
 Organizations should ensure that employees change their passwords frequently (about every 90 days), set multi-factor authentication, and have strong passwords set for their accounts.
 The use of passphrases provides even better security than complex passwords.
-This in turn helps in improving the efficacy of network security protocols.
+Implementing cybersecurity best practices can improve the efficacy of network security protocols.

 - Adhering to local Government compliance status